Getting Help

 Frequently Asked Questions

-Can I schedule an appointment outside of office hours?
+Can I schedule an appointment outside of the listed hours?

-Our staff is committed to offering as much support as possible, but as there is only 1 CA; requests for additional appointments with the CAs cannot generally be accommodated.
+Our staff is committed to the 25+ hours scheduled per week.
+For this reason, requests for additional appointments with the TAs cannot be accommodated.

 The staff queue is crowded the night before a deadline.
 How can I get help at a less busy time?